Dynamic Markups

 - MPS without parity: Dynamic Markup will not consider these offers for determining parity.
 Parity is not a factor in calculating the Goal Price for such offers.

-To illustrate, suppose Dynamic Markup is considering 3 MPS with parity offers for $100, $105, and $109.
+Example: Suppose Dynamic Markup is considering 3 MPS offers with parity for $100, $105, and $109.
 The delta between the two lowest prices ($100 and $105) is $5.

-Now, let's assume the 'Parity price delta' was defined as $4.
+Now, assume the 'Parity price delta' was defined as $4.
 The resulting delta of $5 does not fulfill the requirement.
-In such a scenario, Dynamic Markup will attempt to group the next two cheapest packages, which are $105 and $109.
+In this scenario, Dynamic Markup will attempt to group the next two cheapest packages, which are $105 and $109.
 The resulting delta between these two prices is $4, which fulfills the delta requirement set by the user.
 Thus, the parity price, in this case, is $105.

-Finding suppliers
+Finding Suppliers

+To enable Dynamic Markups, you need to configure the contracts appropriately at the contract level.
 A valid configuration should include at least one MPS account (Market Price Source) and at least one DMT account (Dynamic Markup Target).

 Follow these steps to set up contracts: